ivarref/memoize-ttl/README.md

 (require '[memoize-ttl.memoize-ttl :as ttl])

-;; First we define a function that presumably have some expensive operation ;; which result will change over time.
+;; First we define a function that presumably have some expensive operation ;; where the result will change over time.
 (defn myfunc [a]
   (println "doing some work on" a)
   {:val (+ a (rand-int 10)) ; what to return is given in :val